ThePyProgrammer/book-site/content/Applications.md

 $$
 n \to p^+ + e^- + \overline{v}
 $$
 This can be represented using a Feynman diagram too!
-Let's take a look (note that the vertical axis is space, while the horizontal is time):
+Let's take a look (note that the vertical axis is space, while the horizontal axis is time):

 ![beta-minus-decay](/images/beta-minus-decay.png)